mattgrcia/robot-tour/README.md

 # Robot Tour

-This code is intended for use in training a reinforcement learning (RL) model to determine the optimized path of a robot in the Science Oluympiad event "Robot Tour."
+This code is intended for use in training a reinforcement learning (RL) model to determine the optimized path of a robot in the Science Olympiad event "Robot Tour."